Police identify two killed in shooting on Sherwood Hollow Court

 Trending News

+With two deadly calls in two days, police say they wonder what can be done.

+"We're going to look at if we need to beef up active patrols in this area," Ahmed said.
+"We have the technology where we can show police officers moving in this area."

-The motive and suspects are unknown as of this time.
+The motive and suspects in the Friday afternoon shooting are unknown as of this time.

 More News